-In recent years, doctors have become much more sensitive to the connection between patients’ mouths and their overall health.
+In recent years, dentist have become much more sensitive to the connection between patients’ mouths and their overall health.
 Nowadays, it’s not unusual to discover conditions such as heart disease and diabetes through dental hygiene.
 In some cases, periodontal disease—an infection of the gums—can reveal deeper health concerns.
 Some people, on the other hand, find that underlying conditions are negatively impacting their dental health.
 In both scenarios, increased awareness provides a better sense of how to remain healthy.

 Understand the Connection